Las Colonias Park

 Butterfly Pond & Las Colonias Ponds

 There are three different ponds for the community to enjoy at Las Colonias Park.
 The ponds have water features and the public can enjoy the water by kayak or paddle board.
-Swimming and tubes are not aloud in the ponds.
+Swimming and tubes are not allowed in the ponds.

 River Equipment Rentals